Colonoscopy and Other GI Tests and Procedures

 An EGD looks for problems such as bleeding, polyps, tumors, inflammation, ulcers or infection.

 A colonoscopy uses an endoscope to view your colon (large intestine).
 Your doctor may remove polyps or obtain biopsies for diagnostic purposes during the procedure.
 A colonoscopy helps screen for colon cancer and/or looks for problems such as bleeding, polyps, tumors, infection or inflammation.
+Everyone should be screened for colon cancer by receiving a colonoscopy beginning at age 45 (earlier if you have a family history or are having symptoms).

 Watch this video of a colonoscopy